 Roscoe in Nolan County, Texas — The American South (West South Central)

 Location.
-32° 26.753′ N, 100° 32.303′ W. Marker is in Roscoe, Texas, in Nolan County.
-Marker is at the intersection of Broadway Street and Cypress Street, on the right when traveling west on Broadway Street.
-Marker is located in Memorial Park at the northeast corner of the intersection.
+32° 26.762′ N, 100° 32.309′ W. Marker is in Roscoe, Texas, in Nolan County.
+Marker is at the intersection of Broadway Street (U.S. BUS 84) and Cypress Street, on the right when traveling north on Broadway Street.
 Touch for map.
-Marker is in this post office area: Roscoe TX 79545, United States of America.
+Marker is at or near this postal address: 824 Broadway Street, Roscoe TX 79545, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 George Parks (here, next to this marker); Roscoe, Snyder & Pacific Railway (a few steps from this marker); Roscoe Veterans Memorial (a few steps from this marker); The Bankhead Highway (a few steps from this marker); Roscoe CemeteryW.A.S.P.
 Training Base: Avenger Field (approx. 3.9 miles away); Women Airforce Service Pilots (approx. 4 miles away); Sweetwater Cemetery (approx. 6.8 miles away).
 Touch for a list and map of all markers in Roscoe.

 Credits.
 This page was last revised on December 10, 2020.
 It was originally submitted on December 7, 2020, by James Hulse of Medina, Texas.
 This page has been viewed 27 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on December 7, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.